IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/statistical-learning-home.md

 <li> univariate and multivariate regression models with varying dispersion and shape for claim frequencies and severities; </li>
 <li> copula based models with regression structures on the mean, dispersion and dependence parameters for different claim types and their associated claim counts and costs; </li>
 <li> dependence modelling in risk management and sensitivity analysis; </li>
-<li> first-order integer valued autoregressive INAR(1) regression models with varying dispersion for time series of claim counts; and </li>
+<li> first-order integer valued autoregressive INAR(1) regression models with varying dispersion for time series of claim counts; </li>
-<li> neural network embeddings of the aforementioned models which are able to capture the stylized characteristics of structured, semi-structured and unstructured insurance data. </li>
+<li> neural network embeddings of the aforementioned models which are able to capture the stylized characteristics of structured, semi-structured and unstructured insurance data; </li>
+<li> Classification of green bonds using statistical learning methods and decarbonization; </li>
+<li> Gaussian process spatial-temporal regression models; and </li>
+<li> Heavy tails and Extremes in spatial and temporal settings. </li>
 </ul>

 ## Members